nnset/iot-cloud-connector/README.md

 * ConnectionsHandler (Your business logic)
 * CloudConnectorAPI (Your own or a default one)

+Handles:

-Handles service shutdown when a os.signal is send to stop the process.
+* Server shutdown when a os.signal is sent to stop the process.
 CloudConnector performs a graceful shutdown for all layers but, if this timeouts, shutdown is enforced.
+* Holds Connections stats (via an instance of storage.DeviceConnectionsStatsStorageInterface)
+* Start REST API server and supports it making connection stats data available to it.

 **How to instantiate it**